Arthur-Lozano/django-postgres/README.md

 ### Running this project locally:

 - clone the repo
 - run 'poetry install'
-    - enter virtual environment with 'poetry shell'
+- enter virtual environment with 'poetry shell' || or your virtual environment of choice
-    - run 'python mana
+- run 'python manage.py runserver'